Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Right-side inside pass into parallel position

 Use it from an [open] hold.
-The footwork and most of the handwork is the same as in a [right-side inside pass turn].
+The footwork and most of the handwork is the same as in a [right-side inside turn].
 The follower will turn and her back should be visible by the end of step 2.
 Immediately when the follower's back is visible, slide your hand from her back to her shoulder (3&4), and down the arm (5).
 You should have a [parallel] handhold when finishing the anchor step (5&6).

 #### Right-side pass into closed position

 Use it from an [open] hold.
-The footwork and most of the handwork is the same as in a [right-side inside pass turn].
+The footwork and most of the handwork is the same as in a [right-side inside turn].
 The follower will turn and her back should be visible by the end of step 2.
 Immediately when the follower's back is visible, place your right-hand fingers in between her shoulder blades.
 As the follower rotates, the right hand will be flat against the shoulder blade, achieving a [closed] position.
 In steps 3&4, make step 4 bigger.
 Also make 5&6 bigger than usual to close the gap between you and the follower, otherwise there will be a lot of space between you both, as if you were in an [open] position.

 #### Right-side inside chain turn